Repeater Component

 Configure the Number Component

-This Number component will display the values from the income column of your Data Table.
-Again, the Property ID should match the column header from your Data Table component.
+This Number component will display the values from the income column of your Data Table component.
+Again, the Property ID must match the column header from your Data Table component.

 1. Drag and drop a Number component onto your canvas.